Nashville nightlife really doesn’t get started until after hours. (Photos: Andrea Morales)

 “Those are my people!” exclaims Andrew Atkins III, pumping his fist in the air as he spots two of his friends and high-fiving them after we squeeze through the crowd.
 They’re not only his friends; they’re also his guests.
 Atkins, a magnetically affable gentleman in his early 50s, is the Lead Navigator for the Renaissance Nashville Hotel, and he takes his job seriously.
 Especially when it involves the serious pursuit of a good time.

-Tonight, Atkins and company are exploring some of the city’s best late night hangs, including Bourbon Street, an anchor of historic Printers Alley, the former hub of Nashville’s publishing industry.
+Tonight, Atkins and company are exploring some of the best after-hours spots for fun nightlife in Nashville, including Bourbon Street, an anchor of historic Printers Alley, the former hub of Nashville’s publishing industry.
 “Gretchen Wilson used to be a server here,” Atkins exclaims.
 “She’d get up on stage and sing Patti LaBelle.
 The crowd would go wild!”

 Given the not-exactly-sedate state of the room, that’s easy to imagine.
 But, according to Atkins, in order to get truly wild, you have to hit way more than one spot.
 To do proper justice to late-night Nashville involves his time-tested trail: Start at the Cumberland River, work your way up Broadway, stop off in midtown, then make your way back downtown, a little — or a lot — the worse for wear.